Code-Institute-Submissions/bucketlist/README.md

 __Edit Intention__<br>
 Here the added Intention can be edited.<br>
 The same form as Add Intention, only then filled in with the information when added.<br>
+When the Edit Intention button is pressed, the changed inforamtion will be sent to the database.
+The user will stay on this page.<br>
+When the Cancel button is pressed, the user will be directed to Intentions page.<br>
 ![](static/img/edit_intention_screenshot.JPG)

 __Manage Divisions__<br>
 Overview of all the Divisions, only accessible by the admin. <br>
-The Edit button will lead to the edit_division page.
-The Delete button will delete the division from the database.<br>
+The Edit button will lead to the edit_division page. <br>
+The Delete button will delete the division from the database and the user will stay on the Manage Divisions page.<br>
 ![](static/img/manage_division_screenshot.JPG)

 __Edit Division__<br>
-Edit a Division, only accessible by the admin. <br> Here you can change the name of a Division.
-This will be sent to the database and will be selectable when you want to add a New Intention.<br>
+Edit a Division, only accessible by the admin. <br> Here you can change the name of a excisting Division. <br>
+When the Edit button is pressed, the changed name will be sent to the database and will be selectable when you want to add a New Intention.<br>
+The user will be directed to the Manage Division page.<br>
 ![](static/img/edit_division_screenshot.JPG)

 __Add Division__<br>
 Here you can add a New Division, only accessible by the admin. <br>
-This will be sent to the database and will be selectable when you want to add a New Intention.<br>
+When The Add button is pressed, the New Division will be sent to the database and will be selectable when you want to add a New Intention.<br>
+The user will be directed to the Manage Divisions page when pressing the Edit or Cancel button.<br>
 ![](static/img/add_division_screenshot.JPG)

 ### Code structure